What is Fish Oil

 Wild Caught Fish

-You can also look for oil derived from other wild caught fish from the Pacific Ocean off the coast of South America.
+You can also look for oil derived from other wild caught fish from the Pacific ocean off the coast of South America.

 Finally, dog owners must ensure that they are avoiding fish oil that was processed using ethanol.

-Ethanol is a cheap method of processing and can cause your pup to have some very serious issues.
+Ethanol is a cheap method of processing and can cause your pup to have some very serious health issues.
 Luckily, there are ways to check the ethanol levels at home.

 Knowledge is Power